 COLLEGE OF DUPAGE

-In 2014, I became Associate Dean of English and Academic ESL at College of DuPage, where I am currently responsible for providing strategic leadership, professional development and support to 34 full-time and more than 200 part-time faculty.
+As Associate Dean of English and Academic ESL at College of DuPage, I was responsible for providing strategic leadership, professional development and support to 34 full-time and more than 200 part-time faculty.
 As the largest subdivision at COD, English and Academic ESL offers courses in literature, film, ESL, developmental reading, developmental writing, professional writing, creative writing, and composition to more than 15,000 students annually.

 In 2010, I joined the faculty at Roosevelt University in Chicago, where I served as Director of the English Composition Program, in addition to directing the Graduate Credential in Teaching of Writing Program.